 - Supplier will be notified of the concern, through the QPF system.
 All relevant containment actions must be initiated immediately and remain in place until corrective action has been reviewed and approved by Magna.
-Unless otherwise specified, initial response to the nonconformance must be completed within 24 hours of notification. - Upon notification, the Supplier shall initiate the Corrective Action Report (CAR) and any other supporting documentation as directed by the procuring Division(s).
+Unless otherwise specified, initial response to the nonconformance must be completed within 24 hours of notification.
+The 24 hour response is one of the metrics in the supplier scorecard. - Upon notification, the supplier shall initiate the Corrective Action Report (CAR) and any other supporting documentation as directed by the procuring Division(s).
 The initial CAR, detailing root cause and corrective action must be submitted to the Magna procuring Division within 5 days, unless otherwise specified by Magna.
 Validation and closure will be determined by the procuring division - Suppliers shall assess the risk of any reported non-conformance for potential impact at any other Magna location, globally, that they ship to.
-If such risk exists, they will immediately contact all affected Magna locations - Quality and delivery non-conformance will be reflected in monthly supplier scorecards - Suppliers are responsible to review their monthly scorecards, on-line, in ERFX
+If the potential for such risk exists, they will immediately contact all affected Magna locations - Quality and delivery non-conformance and response will be reflected in monthly supplier scorecards - Suppliers are responsible to review their monthly scorecards, on-line, in eRFX

-Under-performing Suppliers may be escalated to the Magna Top Focus Supplier process.
+Under-performing suppliers may be escalated to the Magna Top Focus Supplier process.
 Suppliers will be expected to support any development activity that is part of this process.
-Costs related to the Top Focus process may be the responsibility of the Supplier, as appropriate.
+Costs related to the Top Focus process may be the responsibility of the supplier, as appropriate.